What You Need to Start Selling Digital Products on WordPress

 The terms of purchase page should clearly lay out what buyers get when they make a purchase, like where they can download their licenses, how they get support, and how they can get a refund if they aren’t satisfied.
 Make sure to be crystal clear about your intellectual property rights and your willingness to enforce them in court.

-A blog is a powerful way to promote your products at scale for very little cost (only your time).
+A blog is a powerful way to promote your products.
 With smart SEO and well-crafted content, you can reach countless customers with problems you can solve.
-All WordPress themes come with blog functionality, but make sure yours is styled well and that customers can access those posts.
+All WordPress themes come with blog functionality, but make sure yours is styled well and customers can access the posts.

-You’ve got a product and a place to sell it.
-Now you need a tool to promote and sell your products on your site, which necessitates an eCommerce tool.
-The type of eCommerce tool you use depends on the type of product you sell.
+Once you’ve got a product and a place to sell it, you’ll need an e-commerce tool to promote and sell your products on your website.
+The type of e-commerce tool you should use depends on the type of product you offer.

-If you’re selling affiliate products, we recommend AffiliateWP, a full-featured affiliate program for WordPress.
-It’s simple, reliable, and affordable, and again lets you manage everything from your WordPress back-end.
+If you’re selling affiliate products, we recommend AffiliateWP, a fully-featured affiliate program for WordPress.
+It’s simple, reliable, affordable, and lets you manage everything from your WordPress admin dashboard.